kubeflow/manifests/common/dex-auth/README.md

 # Kubeflow Authentication and Authorization Prototype

+This implementation's target platforms are Kubernetes clusters with access to modify Kubernetes' API config file, which is generally possible with on Premise installations of Kubernetes.

 **Note**: This setup assumes Kubeflow Pipelines is setup in namespace kubeflow and Istio is already setup in the Kubernetes cluster.

 ## High Level Diagram